jacklagare/101-linux-commands-ebook/ebook/en/content/040-the-rm-command.md

 ***IMPORTANT NOTICE:***
-1. `rm` doesn't remove directories by default, so use `-r`, `-R`, `--recursive` options to remove each listed directory, along with all of it's contents.
+1. `rm` doesn't remove directories by default, so use `-r`, `-R`, `--recursive` options to remove each listed directory, along with all of its contents.
 2. To remove a file whose name starts with '-', for example '-foo', use one of the following commands:
    `rm -- -foo`
    `rm./-foo`